 Investing upfront in the mitigation of potential disasters will save your company and network in the long run.
-In the world of reliable hosting, for example, each infrastructure deployment includes all kinds of high availability (HA) and disaster recovery (DR) solutions.
-Investing in HA and DR solutions upfront will enable business continuity, avoid a lot of stress, and save you from the potentially devastating recovery costs.
+When it comes to hosting, each infrastructure deployment includes many kinds of High Availability (HA) and Disaster Recovery (DR) solutions.
+Investing in HA and DR solutions upfront will enable business continuity, avoid a lot of stress, and save you from potentially devastating recovery costs.

 According to TechTarget, “disaster recovery is an area of security planning that aims to protect an organization from the effects of significant negative events.
 DR allows an organization to maintain or quickly resume mission-critical functions following a disaster.”